Quantization and Noise

 Uniform 8-bit Quantization

-A typical analog to digital converter (ADC) performs quantization 𝖰[𝗒(𝑛)] on a sample 𝗒(𝑛) as illustrated in Figure 4.1.
-From there, the input peak-to-peak range 𝑅 is partitioned into 23 = 8 intervals all of equal length 𝛥.
+A typical analog-to-digital converter (ADC) performs quantization 𝖰[𝗒(𝑛)] on a sample 𝗒(𝑛) as illustrated in Figure 4.1.
+From there, the input peak-to-peak range 𝑅 is partitioned into 23 = 8 intervals that are all of equal length 𝛥.

-Quantizers may be either midtread or midrise and either uniform or non-uniform.
+Quantizers may be either midtread or midrise and uniform or non-uniform.
 In practice, midtread tends to be more popular because, unlike midrise, a small signal 𝗒(𝑛) about 0 causes no jitter in the quantization sequence 𝖰[𝗒(𝑛)].
-In this document, we focus on uniform midtread quantization.
+In this course, we will focus on uniform midtread quantization.

 Quantization Noise Model

 Quantization results in a distortion that is referred to as quantization noise.
 Quantization noise can be modeled, more or less accurately, as uniformly distributed additive white noise as described below.